 Cyber insurance assists with the financial costs associated with a cyber event.

 Managing cyber risks is key for businesses hoping to succeed in a modern, digital world.
 In the first quarter of 2021 alone, direct financial losses from cyber incidents reported to CERT were $3 million.

-We recommend businesses do 8 things to help reduce their cyber risks:
+We recommend businesses follow CERT's 11 cyber security tips to help reduce your cyber risks: